Welcome to Squadron Officer College

 SOC is transforming itself to be more relevant to today’s complex security environment and to be more responsive to the challenges that our junior leaders face as they lead our expeditionary Air Force to mission success.
 If you haven’t seen SOC lately, then you don’t know SOC.
 We are well on our way to realizing our vision of becoming our Air Force’s premier leadership-development institution.

-SOC’s vision for the future is to become the USAF’s premier leadership-development institution.
+SOC’s vision for the future is to become the premier leadership-development institution in the US.
 SOC will achieve this vision by creating and maintaining a team dedicated to:

 - Coaching and mentoring airpower leaders today, preparing the senior leaders of tomorrow.